-By default, the django-simple-history gets the change reason in the field change_reason of the instance.
-Also, it is possible to pass the change_reason explicitly.
-For this, after a save or delete in an instance, it is necessary to call the function utils.update_change_reason.
+By default, the django-simple-history gets the change reason in the field changeReason of the instance.
+Also, is possible to pass the changeReason explicitly.
+For this, after a save or delete in an instance, is necessary call the function utils.update_change_reason.
 The first argument of this function is the instance and the second is the message that represents the change reason.